Concrete Sealer Types

 Can I install a solvent based sealer over my existing water based sealer?

 No, The two are not compatible in that way, you would want to install a water based sealer over to existing water based sealer.
 The solvent sealer will dissolve the solids in WB sealer and make a slimy mess.
 But you can install a WB sealer over a solvent base sealer as it will not dissolve the base coat.
-Either way you must make sure the surface has been roughed up and sound before applying any sealer.
+Either way, you must make sure the surface has been roughed up and sound before applying any sealer.

 After I rolled my sealer on it got white in certain areas, what causes this?

 More than likely “moisture” The sealer, especially solvent acrylic sealers if rolled on to heavy can experience this problem.
 It is caused by the solvent evaporating too quickly at the surface, creating a sealing film that will not allow the remainder solvents to evaporate.
 It can also be caused by excessive moisture in the slab that cannot escape because the coating is too heavy.

 What types of concrete coatings, sealants, and sealers are available?

 When looking at the choices in cement based concrete sealants you have four main sealer technologies’ to choose from: acrylic, polyurethane, epoxy, polymer.
-Each sealer has specific attributes that make it a great choice for concrete surfaces.
-Each concrete sealer is generally available in both solvent based and water based formulations.
+Each concrete sealer has specific attributes that make it a great choice for concrete surfaces.
+Each concrete sealer is available in both solvents based and water based formulations.
 Water based is not always better than solvent based,

 Which states have specific VOC laws for concrete coatings, sealants, and

 The following states allow a maximum of 400 g/L:

-The following states allow a maximum of 100 g/L:
+The following states allow a maximum of 100 g/L: Los Angeles County, California

-How to choose an Exterior / Outdoor Concrete Sealer?
+How to Choose an Exterior / Outdoor Concrete Sealer?

-Due to the constant moisture which comes in contact with exterior surfaces it is essential to choose a breathable exterior concrete sealer.
+Due to the constant moisture which comes in contact with exterior surfaces, it is essential to choose a breathable exterior concrete sealer.
 Commonly acrylic sealers are used because they breathe and can let out trapped moisture coming up through the concrete.
-Although it releases moisture out in a gas form it still repels moisture and oils that come from the top of the concrete surface.
+Although it releases moisture out in a gas form, it still repels moisture and oils that come from the top of the concrete surface.

-Super WB – Low VOC 100 g/l and is a 30% solids concrete acrylic sealer
+Super 20 – 600 g/l and is a 30% solids acrylic concrete sealer Super 30 – 600 g/l and is a 30% solids acrylic concrete sealer Super WB – Low VOC 100 g/l and is a 30% solids concrete acrylic sealer.

 at concrete sealers and when it gets to the concrete surface will cause damage to the concrete in the form of spalling.
 SureCrete suggests that you upgrade to a premium sealer that not only uses a quality acrylic but also carries Silane properties.
 Silane alters the porosity of the concrete surface and slows moisture migration, efflorescence, and acts as a backup to the acrylic film.
-This additional protection helps you avid unwanted damage to your concrete and
+This additional protection helps you avoid unwanted damage to your concrete and

-Cure N Seal 25% ♦ Low VOC Cure and Seal ♦ Acrylic Sealer Low Voc ♦ Acrylic 30% Sealer ♦ Premium Driveway Sealer ♦ Water Based Acrylic Driveway Sealer ♦ Water Based Polyurethane Floor Sealer ♦ Solvent Based Polyurethane Clear Sealer ♦ Fast Cure Floor Sealer ♦ Thick Clear Floor Sealer ♦ Water Based Epoxy Sealer ♦ 100% Epoxy Sealer ♦ Food Safe Sealer ♦ High Gloss Countertop Sealer ♦ Colored Water Based Concrete Sealer ♦ Colored Driveway Sealer ♦ Colored Acrylic Concrete Sealer ♦ Colored Water based Epoxy ♦ Colored Epoxy 100% Sealer ♦ Heavy Duty Floor Wax ♦ Non Slip Sealer Additive
+Cure N Seal 25% ♦ Low VOC Cure and Seal ♦ Acrylic Sealer Low VOC ♦ Acrylic 30% Sealer ♦ Premium Driveway Sealer ♦ Water Based Acrylic Driveway Sealer ♦ Water Based Polyurethane Floor Sealer ♦ Solvent Based Polyurethane Clear Sealer ♦ Fast Cure Floor Sealer ♦ Thick Clear Floor Sealer ♦ Water Based Epoxy Sealer ♦ 100% Epoxy Sealer ♦ Food Safe Sealer ♦ High Gloss Countertop Sealer ♦ Colored Water Based Concrete Sealer ♦ Colored Driveway Sealer ♦ Colored Acrylic Concrete Sealer ♦ Colored Water-based Epoxy ♦ Colored Epoxy 100% Sealer ♦ Heavy Duty Floor Wax ♦ Non Slip Sealer Additive